Chapter 2: Safety and Traffic, Section 1: Safety

-- Writing a safety audit of each visit to the project site, giving the resident engineer the original safety audit and copies to the construction engineer and the construction manager for review and follow-up.
+- Writing a safety review report using Form CEM-0606, “Construction Safety Checklists,” and either Form CEM-4501, “Resident Engineer’s Daily Report Asst.
+Resident Engineer’s Daily Report,” or Form CEM-4601, “Assistant Resident Engineer’s Daily Report,” of each visit to the project site, giving the resident engineer the original safety review report and copies to the construction engineer and the construction manager for review and follow-up.

 - Being the district’s primary contact with the Division of Construction safety engineer and the local Cal/OSHA representative, except for emergencies involving imminent hazards.
 Refer to Section 2-103A, “Imminent Hazards,” of this manual for more information.
 Maintain regular communication with local Cal/OSHA representatives.

 - Administering the district’s construction safety training program, structured to meet district needs as mentioned in Section 2-102A, “District Deputy Director for Construction,” of this manual, including the mandatory heat illness prevention training required annually for all field staff and the mandatory hazard communication training offered every 2 years.

 - Serving as advisor for the construction safety portion of the preconstruction conference.